Item has been added

 Proper drainage is essential for plant health.
 Install the drainage channeling system according to the instructions.
 This helps to prevent waterlogging and ensures that your plants receive the right amount of moisture.

-Step 6: Fill with Quality Soil
+Step 6: Fill with Premium Potting Mix

 Beginner Gardening Tips